Back to Chicago sights

 We saw memorials to the following:

 George Pullman (railroad tycoon)

 John Wellborn Root (Danial Burnham's partner in planning)|

 Louis Sullivan (architect)

 Seeing the above, you might well ask about the women buried here.
 In the tour we took (we stayed only for the first half), we didn't hear about any except women married to famous men (e.g., Potter Palmer's wife and her family, the Honorés).
 The Chicago Architectural Foundation has a separate tour about them.
 That might not be the best idea, in my view, if it mean that in an hour of visiting graves and monuments one does not hear about women of note.
 We did not hear about influential and wealthy women have been buried in Graceland; maybe the came up in the part that we missed.

 Root was the parter of Daniel Burnham and a founder of the Chicago Style, along with

-Some memorials evoke other art forms and eras, such as the pyramids, this one oddly accompanied by an angel
+Some memorials evoke other art forms and eras, such as the Pyramids, complete with sphinx, this one accompanied by an angel, and stained glass.

 Bas relief (bronze)

-One of the most pleasing and distinctive of the memorials we saw.
+On the left, one of the most expressive memorials we saw.